FrankHB/pl-docs/en-US/calling-for-language-features.md

 ﻿# Introduction

+This document lists wanted properties of a programming language to serve different programming environments.
+Most properties are provided through the *features* of a language.
+Some other required properties are guaranteed by deliberately lacking of specific set of features (i.e. *misfeatures*).

-This document lists features wanted but not found (in a satisfied flavor) in existing contemporary programming languages (with some discussions and external resources presented together).
-It is also used as a collection of descriptions about the reasons (and the reasoning) for a new **general-purposed** language.
+This document shows the required properties are not found (in a satisfying flavor) coexisting in contemporary programming languages.
+Further, it is technically difficult to modify existing language designs to accomadate the required properties.
+As a result, a new language design is required.
+This document is therefore used as a collection of descriptions about the reasons (and the reasoning) for this new **general-purposed** language.
 Moreover, it implies the contents in a [requirement document](https://en.wikipedia.org/wiki/Product_requirements_document) of the language.

+Besides the brief requirements, some detailed discussions and external resources are presented in this document for technical interests.

+Not all existing programming languages are equally far away from the requirements here.
+Some of the languages actually have quite a lot of the desired properties, albeit still not enough.
+Examples of such languages are also discussed in this document.

 ## Disclaimers on neutrality

 This document tries to describe objective views on the aspects being interested by arbitrary but unspecified stakeholders of the language.
 Most significant aspects including generality and simplicity.
-However, the judgment of interests otherwise can be largely subjective.
-It may also be authored (and authorized) with some subjective concrete points (e.g. on the set of features) occasionally.
+However, the judgment of interests otherwise (including the trade-offs dealing with the conflicts between generality and simplicity) can be largely subjective.
+It may also be authored (and authorized) with some subjective concrete points (e.g. on the set of accepted features) occasionally.
 Such points are not defects iff. there is sufficient reasoning specifically.

 That said, any biased points without sufficient reasoning are not intended, albeit the judgment of "sufficient reasoning" is also somewhat subjective.